-- in connection with work, even if it occurs outside normal working hours; - during work activities including interaction with third parties and while working away from the workplace; - at work-related events, for example at conferences and work-related social functions; and - on social media where workers interact with colleagues or clients and their actions may affect them either directly or indirectly.
+- In connection with work, even if it occurs outside normal working hours; - During work activities including interaction with third parties and while working away from the workplace; - At work-related events, for example at conferences and work-related social functions; and - On social media where workers interact with colleagues or clients and their actions may affect them either directly or indirectly.

 Inappropriate behaviour will not be tolerated.
-Catholic Education in the Diocese of Cairns expects people to:
+CEDC expects people to:

-- behave in a responsible and professional manner; - treat others in the workplace with courtesy and respect; - listen and respond appropriately to the views and concerns of others; and - be fair and honest in their dealings with others.
+- Behave in a responsible and professional manner; - Treat others in the workplace with courtesy and respect; - Listen and respond appropriately to the views and concerns of others; and - Be fair and honest in their dealings with others.

-This policy applies to all workplace participants, including staff, priests and religious, volunteers, contractors, agents and clients of Catholic Education.
+This policy applies to all workplace participants, including staff, priests and religious, volunteers, contractors, agents and clients of CEDC.

-This policy will be made available to all staff through the Staff Portal.
-All staff, including new employees, will be directed to relevant on-line training, as required.
+This policy will be made available to all staff through the Staff Portal, and all other participants via the web site.
+All staff, including new employees, will be directed to complete the relevant on-line training, within 5 days of commencing.